sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 [1, 3, 5, 7, 9]
 ```

-There are many built-in functions supplied with Python.
+There are many built-in functions supplied with Python (see [appendix](#built-in-functions)).
 Most are in 'modules', collections of functions which have to be imported.
 For example, the `math` module contains mathematical functions.
 To use the `sin` function, we must import it:

 ```python
 import math